domel/ldbc.github.io/content/english/post/Is-SNB-like-Facebooks-LinkBench.md

 structures need to be maintained with regards to the continues inserts that also part of the workload.
-This workload is now in draft stage, which means that the [data generator](https://github.com/ldbc/ldbc_socialnet_bm/tree/master/ldbc_socialnet_dbgen) and  [driver software stack](https://github.com/ldbc/ldbc_driver) is is ready and the purpose is to obtain user feedback, as well as develop good system implementations.
+This workload is now in draft stage, which means that the [data generator](https://github.com/ldbc/ldbc_socialnet_bm/tree/master/ldbc_socialnet_dbgen) and  [driver software stack](https://github.com/ldbc/ldbc_driver) are ready and the purpose is to obtain user feedback, as well as develop good system implementations.
 The first implementations of this workload are now running on Openlink Virtuoso, Neo4j and Sparsity Sparksee, and we are eager to see people try these, and optimize and